'There's no reason why she won't arrive in Brazil', says virologist about monkeypox

 “A first rapid phylogenetic analysis of the genome sketch indicates that the 2022 virus belongs to the clade [ramo] from West Africa and is most closely related to the virus associated with the export of monkeypox virus from Nigeria to several countries in 2018 and 2019, namely the United Kingdom, Israel and Singapore.
 These preliminary data and analyzes will soon be updated with the release of new genome data, which will be important in elucidating the origin and international spread of the currently circulating virus.”

-Unlike what happens with Sars-CoV-2, which causes Covid-19, the smallpox virus does not undergo rapid mutations, as it is DNA – the coronavirus is RNA.
+Unlike what happens with Sars-CoV-2, which causes Covid-19, the smallpox virus does not undergo rapid mutations, because it is DNA – the coronavirus is RNA.

 Fabian Leendertz of the Robert Koch Institute described the outbreak as an epidemic.